stephantasy/PurchaseDataApp/README.md

-# PurchaseDataApp
+# PurchaseDataAppUI
-Simple App made with Angular and Spring Boot
+The frontend of the simple App made with Angular and Spring Boot